Testicular tumors: Causes, signs and treatment.

 Surgical castration is the primary treatment for testicular tumors.
 Complications following properly performed castrations are rare, but may include incisional problems such as swelling, infection, bleeding into the scrotum and self-mutilation of the incision.

 In some cases, the testicular tumor is within the abdomen; therefore, an incision into the abdomen is needed to remove the tumor.
 Chemotherapy and radiation therapy can be pursued if the tumor has metastasized.
 Treatment of metastatic disease should be pursued.

 Surgery is curative for most testicular tumors.
-About 10 to 20% of the cases have spread at the time of diagnosis.
+About 10-20% of the cases have spread at the time of diagnosis.
 Interstitial cell tumors and Sertoli cell tumors without spread or damage to the cells of the bone marrow have an excellent prognosis.
 Seminomas without signs of hyperestrogenism also have an excellent prognosis.

-Damage to the cells of the bone marrow (caused by the excessive estrogen levels) can be fatal despite therapy, but usually improves two to three weeks after tumor removal.
+Damage to the cells of the bone marrow (caused by the excessive estrogen levels) can be fatal despite therapy but usually improves 2-3 weeks after tumor removal.
 The prognosis for testicular tumors that have spread is guarded but varies greatly depending on the location, type of tumor and treatment options.